 Best Dog Crates

-When looking for the best dog crates for Labradors, be sure to find one that is sturdy, includes a divider, and is at least 42″ in order to comfortably fit a full size dog.
+As you are looking for the best dog crates for Labradors, keep in mind it needs to be sturdy, should include a divider, and is at least 42″ in order to comfortably fit a full size dog.

-Here are some of the best options for you depending on your budget and what you are looking for in a crate.
+Here is a list of our top picks for you depending on your budget and what you are looking for in a crate.

 Best Overall Dog Crate: MidWest Homes Dog Crate